sheyijojo/Docker_CERT/8-kubernetes/1-k8_infrastructure.md

 ## etcd
 This is the key value store to store data of the nodes in the cluster.
 Implements the logs to ensure there are no conflicts among the nodes.

-## scheduler (container distribtunin)
+## scheduler (container distribution)
-Resonsible for distrbuting workload or containers across nodes in the cluster.
+Responsible for distrbuting workloads or containers or pods across nodes in the cluster.
 Looks for newly created containers and assign them to nodes.

 ## Controller (nodes managing)
 This is the brain behind orchestration.
-They responsible for noticing and responding when nodes or containers.go down.
+They responsible for noticing and responding when nodes or containers go down.
 Brings up new containers in such cases

 ## Container runtime
 This is the underlying software used to run containers which is Docker

 ## Kubelet (agents on everynodes)
-This is an agent that runs ioneach nodes in the cluster.
+This is an agent that runs on each nodes in the cluster.
 Make sure the containers are running on each nodes as expected

 ## kubectl